FAMILY HISTORY

 May 1876 Nenagh Guardian

-His numerous friends in Nenagh
+His numerous friends in Nenagh will regret to

-of nature, in the person of Dr. Daniel
+the person of Dr. Daniel Tracey

-Tracey [born circa 1790].
-He had been a resident in Limerick since 1858,
+[born circa 1790].
+He had been a resident in Limerick since 1858, when he was

-and had few superiors.
+superiors.
 He came of an old race in the Parish of Templemore, and was the 11th child of Patrick and Mary Tracey.
-Those who knew him will

-remember him as a gentleman of a bye gone time in which the intellectual
+Those who knew him will remember him as a gentleman of a bye gone time in which

-entertainment of the circle in which he moved.
+as for the entertainment of the circle in which he moved.

 20